dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 PyTest
 ======

-As its testing framework ASR uses PyTest_ which is a very popular python package for said purpose.
+As its testing framework ASR uses pytest_ which is a very popular python package for said purpose.
 First install ``pytest`` and ``pytest-mock`` (don't worry about ``pytest-mock`` right now, we will need that for later)